lcherone/php-petname/README.md

 A utility to generate "pet names", consisting of a random combination of adverbs, an adjective, and an animal name.

-Ported from: https://github.com/dustinkirkland/petname into a static PHP class.
+Ported from: https://github.com/dustinkirkland/golang-petname to a static PHP class.

 **Install with composer:**